-Homeless and Housing: There are nearly 110,000 opportunities you can select in how you would like to support one of the most vulnerable populations in your communities: the homeless.
+- Homeless and Housing: There are nearly 110,000 volunteers need to support one of the most vulnerable populations in your communities: the homeless.
 This has been a growing concern in the U.S. and with the uncertainty of the current environment, it will continue to be a challenge within our communities, and the only way to combat it is if we solve it together.

-Hospice: With over 2.9 million opportunities, you can see that many people in hospice need your support and there are a variety of ways you can help.
+- Hospice: With over 2.9 million volunteers needed, you can see that many people in hospice need your support and there are a variety of ways you can help.

-Elderly: Many of the older population in the U.S. need our support.
-There are a variety of ways to support this vulnerable population with over 2.4 million opportunities.
+- Elderly: Many of the older population in the U.S. need our support.
+There are a variety of ways to support this vulnerable population with over 2.4 million volunteers needed.

 As you are reading about the challenges people are facing from COVID-19, you may be wanting to contribute your time and energy to causes that are directly supporting communities in need.
 Through the Help with Covid-19 Portal, you can select from over 366,000 virtual and local volunteers currently needed across the United States to aid communities impacted by the coronavirus.

 4. Turn Your Website Into A Volunteer Action Hub

 From research we performed during the month of March, we learned that 93% of nonprofit organizations are seeing volunteer cancellations, with some losing 100% of their volunteer force.